JamesMenetrey/LatexCompendium/README.md

 This repository is a collection of the most common uses of LaTeX.
 It contains references, boilerplates and examples.

-The main purpose of this repository is to provide user-friendly references of the LaTeX features.
+The main purpose of this repository is to provide user-friendly references of the features of LaTeX.
 Feel free to contribute!

 Visit the [references](references) to check out how to use the most common features of LaTeX!